ChangooLee/open-codeai/README_en.md

   - Check config.yaml, requirements.txt, offline_packages/ versions
 - **Q. Indexing is slow/out of memory**
   - Adjust parallel_workers, memory_limit_gb, chunk_size in config.yaml
+- **Q. Getting authentication errors with vLLM?**
+  - Make sure the `.env` file is in the project root and the API Key is correct
+  - You must use the Authorization header (`Bearer ...`) for authentication; do NOT put api_key in the body
+  - Ensure there are no leftover config/env files in configs/ or subfolders

 ---